Want more family fun?

 Our state's signature fruit is in season!
-It's true we can get apples at the grocery store year-round, but the finest, freshest, most delicious bounty comes in the fall.
+It's true we can get apples at the grocery store year-round, but the finest, freshest, most delicious bounty comes in the late summer and fall.
 Savor the sweet flavor of the season with apple cider-pressing and other apple events around Seattle, the Eastside and the South Sound.
 You can even eat an apple right off the tree fill your buckets at local U-pick apple orchards.

-Try out a cider press, visit a farm, harvest apples for local food programs, even rent a cider press to make your own cider at home — and drink up all that's wonderful about our amazing Washington apples.
+Try out a cider press, visit a farm, even rent a cider press to make your own cider at home — and drink up all that's wonderful about our amazing Washington apples.

-Unlike the other events listed, this fest at Sehmel Homestead Park features grown-up cider from 24 Northwest cider makers (nearly 100 varieties) for adult tasting.
+Unlike the other events listed, this family-friendly fest at Sehmel Homestead Park showcases grown-up cider from Northwest cider makers (nearly 100 varieties) for adult tasting.
 But there are also carnival games, inflatables, face-painting and apple-launching (!) for families.
-And while grown-ups enjoy the 21-and-over cider garden, they can drop kids ages 12 and under in a supervised kids' zone with crafts, games and a snack ($7.50 per hour).
+And while grown-ups enjoy the 21-and-over cider garden, they can drop kids ages 2–12 in a supervised kids' zone with crafts, games and a snack ($8 per hour) — genius.
 Buy tickets in advance for this popular event.

 At Lattin's Country Cider Mill and Farm you don't get to press your own cider, but tasting it will make you swoon.
 Then you'll want to buy jug after jug to take home.
 In addition to apples, pears and other produce for purchase, there are pumpkins to pick, farm animals to visit and lots of tasty treats to buy.

 Join the Steilacoom Historial Museum Association for a street fair featuring old-time fun.
-Press apples into cider with hand presses, stroll through the historic orchard, take part in kids' activities and eat apple pie.
+Press apples into cider with hand presses, stroll through the historic orchard, take part in kids' activities and eat apple pie and apple fritters.
 Kids can even take a pony ride from noon–4 p.m.

 Buy apples for sale at this lovely historic mansion, then give them the squeeze in the cider press.
 Also enjoy live music, pick a pumpkin at the pumpkin patch and snack on some tasty apple treats.

-Experience an old-fashioned cider press at work, shop a pop-up farmers market at the Historic Shell Station, blow a mini glass pumpkin, take a chocolate factory tour and lots more fun as downtown Issaquah celebrates our state's signature fruit.
+Make your own cider with an old-fashioned press at work, make your own scarecrow, shop a pop-up farmers market at the Historic Shell Station, blow a mini glass pumpkin (preregister for this particular activity) and lots more fun as downtown Issaquah celebrates our state's signature fruit.

 Want to make your own cider at home?
-Pick apples from your backyard — or from one of the orchards in our apple-picking guide — and rent Fox in the Forest School's cider press.
-This Bothell-based school owns its own Weston Press, which it rents out to families for a few days at a time.
+Pick apples from your backyard or around your neighborhood — or from one of the orchards in our apple-picking guide — and rent Fox in the Forest's cider press.
+This Bothell-based school owns its own Weston Press, which it rents out to families for a few days at a time ($55).
 Find contact information at the website and call or email for details.